cybercongress/cybercongress/site/content/post/game-of-links-end.md

 ## Relevance

 Let's start with the most difficult discipline of the Game.
 This discipline reflects the key idea of the Game of Links - building the knowledge Graph.
-The relevance discipline shows the top content of the Graph that means the most important particles in the Graph.
+The relevance discipline shows the top content of the knowledge Graph that means the most important particles in the knowledge Graph.
 The availability of content is very important that why:

 > Only retrievable CIDs take part in the Game